GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 # Working with Twilio Authy's Push Notifications

 One of the most effective ways to reduce online identity theft of online accounts is to enable two-factor authentication (2FA) on an account.
-It adds an additional layer of security to the authentication process by making it harder for attackers to gain access to a person's devices or online accounts because, even if the victim's password is hacked, a password alone is not enough to pass the authentication check.
+It adds a layer of security to the authentication process by making it harder for attackers to gain access to a person's devices or online accounts because, even if the victim's password is hacked, a password alone is not enough to pass the authentication check.

 1. [Time-based two-factor authentication](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/2fa_flask.md)
 2. [SMS two-factor authentication](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/twilio_verify_2fa.md)
 3. [Push two-factor authentication](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/twilio_authy.md) (this article)

 Traditionally, applications require a user to key in a numeric code on their phone or an authenticator app to log in.
 Unfortunately, as you can tell, this process requires the active participation of a user.
-To an extend, this seems tedious and a bit inconvinient, hence the need to simplify a secure login process.
+To an extent, this seems tedious and a bit inconvenient, hence the need to simplify a secure login process.

 To understand what a push notification is, let us first look at how it works.
-When a user tries to log into their account, an application's server will send notification to the user's phone.
+When a user tries to log into their account, an application's server will send a notification to the user's phone.
 All that a user needs to do is to tap on the dead simple notification message to either 'Accept' or 'Decline' the request.

 The completed Twilio Authy project is available [here on GitHub](https://github.com/GitauHarrison/push-notification-2fa-in-python-and-flask).
 To test the live project, click [here](https://push-notifications-2fa.herokuapp.com/).